duddu/auto-accept-airplay-requests/README.md

 </picture>

 > [!NOTE]
-> This behavior is not affected by the option you selected in System Settings > General > AirDrop & Handoff > **Allow AirPlay for**—that setting (albeit still needed) only determines which devices will be able to *detect* your Mac as an AirPlay receiver.
+> This behavior is not affected by the option you selected in *System Settings > General > AirDrop & Handoff > **Allow AirPlay for***.
+That setting (albeit still required) only determines which devices will be able to *detect* your Mac as an AirPlay receiver.

 ## Usage & Configuration

-### Security
+### Privacy & Security

 <picture>
   <source media="(min-width: 980px)" srcset="https://raw.githubusercontent.com/duddu/auto-accept-airplay-requests/refs/heads/latest/Docs/assets/accessibility-permission.png 2x" />
   <img align="right" alt="Accessibility permission" src="https://raw.githubusercontent.com/duddu/auto-accept-airplay-requests/refs/heads/latest/Docs/assets/empty.png" />
 </picture>

-The only required security permission is System Settings > Privacy & Security > **Accessibility** (needed to emulate clicking the *Accept* button on AirPlay request notifications).
-The app automatically checks if this permission has been granted and provides instructions if not.
+The only required permission is in *System Settings > Privacy & Security > **Accessibility***.
+It's needed to simulate clickling the "Accept" button on the incoming AirPlay notifications.
+The app ensures automatically this permission has been granted and alerts you with instructions if not.

-### Quit
+### Stop the background process

 <picture>
   <source media="(min-width: 980px)" srcset="https://raw.githubusercontent.com/duddu/auto-accept-airplay-requests/refs/heads/latest/Docs/assets/allow-in-the-background.png 2x" />
   <img align="right" alt="Allow in the Background" src="https://raw.githubusercontent.com/duddu/auto-accept-airplay-requests/refs/heads/latest/Docs/assets/empty.png" />
 </picture>

-After the first launch, the app runs as a background process (i.e. no active icon in the Dock).
-To manage it, go to System Settings > General > Login Items & Extensions > **Allow in the Background**.
-Disabling it there will stop the running process and prevent it from launching automatically at login.
+As the app runs in the background, to manage it you can always use the toggle in *System Settings > General > Login Items & Extensions > **Allow in the Background***.
+Disabling the app there will stop the background process and prevent it from auto-start on login.
+You can toggle it back on anytime.

+### Check the app is running

+If at anytime you want to check the app is running in the background as expected (after checking it's toggled on in *System Settings > General > Login Items & Extensions > **Allow in the Background***), you can do so by just double-click the app (as if to re-open it): an info alert with title "App running in the background" will confirm you all is working.
+Of course, another obvious option is to look for the app name in Activity Monitor.
+One last is to stream the [logging](#logging) emitted by the running app.

-### Update
+### Update the app version

-To update the app to a different [release version](https://github.com/duddu/auto-accept-airplay-requests/releases), you must first [quit](#quit) the running background process.
-Then, simply replace the existing application bundle (`Accept AirPlay Requests.app`) and re-enable the background process.
+To update the app to a different [release version](https://github.com/duddu/auto-accept-airplay-requests/releases), you must first [stop](#stop-the-background-process) the running background process.
+Then, simply replace the existing application bundle ("Accept AirPlay Requests.app") and re-enable the background process.
+After that re-open the app file just to [check it's running](#check-the-app-is-running) - if a macOS alert pops up telling you the app cannot be opened as coming from an unidentified developer, please refer to the "Important" info box in the [Get Started](#get-started) section.

-### Uninstall
+### Uninstall the app

-First [quit](#quit) the running background process, then move the application bundle (`Accept AirPlay Requests.app`) to the Trash.
-Any related configurations will be automatically removed from System Settings at the next reboot.
+First [stop](#stop-the-background-process) the running background process, then move the application bundle ("Accept AirPlay Requests.app") to the Trash.
+Any configuration related to this app will be automatically removed from System Settings after the next system reboot.

 ## Development